Perfectly Secure Message Transmission against Rational Adversaries: SMT against Multiple Rational Adversaries

 \section{SMT against Multiple Rational Adversaries}

 We define our security model of SMT in the presence of multiple rational adversaries.
 For simplicity, we assume that each adversary corrupts different channels.
-The main difference from the single-adversary model in Section~\ref{sec:singlegame} is that each adversary may prefer the tampering of other adversaries to be detected.
+A difference from the single-adversary model in Section~\ref{sec:singlegame} is that each adversary may prefer the tampering of other adversaries to be detected.
+The SMT game is slightly changed such that the protocol needs to declare the tampering detection with channel identifiers.
+With this functionality, adversaries will notice the detection of their tampering.

-\ignore{ We can consider various preferences of adversaries regarding the SMT protocol execution.
-The adversaries may prefer to violate the security of SMT protocols without the detection of tampering actions.
-In addition, they may prefer other adversaries to be detected by tampering actions.
-Here, we consider the adversaries who prefer (1) to violate the privacy, (2) to violate the reliability, (3) their tampering actions to be undetected, and (4) other adversaries' actions to be detected. } We assume that there are $\lambda$ adversaries $1, 2, \dots, \lambda$ for $\lambda \geq 2$ and adversary $j \in \{1, \dots, \lambda\}$ exclusively corrupts at most $t_j$ channels out of the $n$ channels for $t_j \geq 1$.
-It holds that $\sum_{j=1}^\lambda t_j \leq n$.